To spank or not to spank?

 Dr. Stephen Boos, Baystate’s child abuse pediatrician, had quite a different response, noting the court’s decision contains many words whose meanings are unclear.

 “Based on my experience in court, I believe that the ruling will be interpreted inconsistently.
 This situation can only produce injustice for children, families and communities.
 What force is ‘reasonable?’
 What actual physical harms are ‘serious’ or ‘substantial?’
 Is a bruise a ‘transient mark’ because it goes away in a few weeks, or is this only meant to indicate red marks or welts that go away in hours?
 If blows are to the face or abdomen, do they pose ‘substantial risk,’ even when there is no actual internal injuries?
-Finally, how can we establish that any application of force is ‘reasonably related to a legitimate purpose?’
-Different parents, attorneys, clinicians, case workers, and judges are sure to answer these questions differently,” said Dr. Boos of the Family Advocacy Center at Baystate Children’s Hospital.
+Finally, how can we establish that any application of force is ‘reasonably related to a legitimate purpose?’” said Dr. Boos of the Family Advocacy Center at Baystate Children’s Hospital.

 There is substantial research on spanking that demonstrates any potential benefit of spanking is short term, and that discipline by spanking causes long-term behavior problems in children.